catamphetamine/webpack-isomorphic-tools/README.md

   // to run an HTTP server serving Webpack assets.
   // (`express` npm package must be installed in order for this to work)
   //
-  // this way `webpack-assets.json` won't ever be written to disk
+  // this way, in development mode, `webpack-assets.json` won't ever
-  // and instead will always reside in memory and be served from memory.
+  // be written to disk and instead will always reside in memory
+  // and be served from memory (just as `webpack-dev-server` does).
   //
   // this `port` setting will take effect only in development mode.
   //